Netherman2440/squads_web/.ai/api_plan.md

 # REST API Plan

 > **Context**
-> This plan aligns the REST API with the database plan (PostgreSQL),
+> This plan aligns the REST/HTTP contract with the database plan
-> the PRD, and the current FastAPI + SQLAlchemy stack.
-It also
-> annotates where the **current API must change** to become compliant
+> (PostgreSQL on Supabase) and the PRD.
+The concrete implementation
+> is intended to run on **Supabase**, using:
+> - auto-generated REST (PostgREST) for simple CRUD endpoints,
+> - RPC (SQL functions) or Edge Functions for more complex workflows
+>   (e.g. drafting, tournaments, scoring),
-> with the DB model and PRD.
+> while keeping the resource model and payloads described below.
 > On the frontend side, this plan is a **contract for the new
 > greenfield Flutter UI** (Squads Web) built with Clean Architecture
 > and feature-first organization; the legacy Flutter UI is used only